Current Rankings and Bonus Offers - Updated for July 2022

 |WynnBET||Caesars Entertainment||July 2020|

-New Jersey Kicks Off 2021 with Record January - For the third straight month, the total handle in New Jersey topped $900 billion.
+New Jersey Kicks Off 2021 with Record January - For the third straight month, the total handle in New Jersey topped $900 million.
 The total handle for January was up 54% year-over-year and puts the state on track to once again shatter total handle records set in 2020.

 Total New Jersey Betting Handle Tops $6 Billion - The total sports betting handle in New Jersey topped $5 billion for 2020.
-This includes just under $1 billion in November and again in December, and crushed the $458 billion handle the state saw in 2019.
+This includes just under $1 billion in November and again in December, and crushed the $458 million handle the state saw in 2019.

 Online Casinos Post Record Revenue in New Jersey for 2020 - Online sports betting was not the only market to see exponential growth in NJ in 2020 as online casinos saw greater than 50% growth.
 Casinos not only saw over $500 million in handle for the year but over $100 million in the month of November indicating 2021 could be a huge year for online casino and poker operators.